Bowling Green Road, Castletown, Isle of Man

-When the church was re-ordered in the 1980s and 90s, the Puginesque reredos and altar rails were removed, but the oak altar table survives.
-The pews were introduced in the mid 20th century, but those in the gallery are original.
+When the church was reordered in the 1980s and 90s, the Puginesque reredos and altar rails were removed, but the oak altar table survives.
+The pews were introduced in the mid-twentieth century, but those in the gallery are original.
 Behind the sanctuary is a collection of small rooms on three levels, including a sacristy, library, first floor toilet and kitchen.
 Originally these were used as a caretaker’s flat.

 Original Date: 1826

 Listed Grade: Not Listed